prsai/ibotg/README.md

-  the bot can collide with existing ones on IRC and/or can be registered by other users (at the moment ibotg doesn't support nick bots like "NickServ"), finally public servers can arise some privacy concerns; for all these reasons I recommend running your own private IRC server.
+  the bot can collide with existing ones on IRC and/or can be registered by other users (at the moment ibotg doesn't support nick bots like "NickServ"), finally public servers can arise some privacy concerns; for all these reasons I recommend running your own private IRC server, ibotg has been heavily tested with [ngircd](http://ngircd.barton.de).

 * Initial pending messages are causing some problems to ibotg so they are disabled by default, instead I recommend you use history command from